 Greg and the publisher of Savory Cocktails have been generous enough to offer a copy to give away to one A Thought For Food reader.

 To enter, all you have to do is comment on this post (would love to hear what your favorite cocktail is).

 Bonus entry: Tweet about the giveaway by clicking here, then come back to tell us you’ve done so.

 Giveaway Disclaimer: No purchase necessary.
-Open to US residents only .
-Giveaway will end on May 27th 2013 at 12:00 pm EST. One winner with a valid entry will be selected at random using random.org.
+Open to US and Canadian residents only .
+Giveaway will end on September 20th 2013 at 12:00 pm EST. One winner with a valid entry will be selected at random using random.org.
 Winner will be notified by email and will have 48 hours to claim their prize or another winner will be selected.
-Samples of Honest Tea products and the giveaway items were provided to me by Honest Tea through the NoshOnIt Publisher Partner Program.

 Unlike most of our trips to the Cape, we breezed over the Sagamore Bridge without hitting any traffic.
 It was particularly odd for the Labor Day weekend.
 Definitely a pleasant surprise, one we felt we deserved after a summer of sitting bumper to bumper for hours on end.
 We arrived, mixed gin and tonics, and sat outside until the sun went down.
 I woke up on Saturday (at 6:30, because Maki’s trained me to wake up then.
 Oh, the joys of having a pup), and, following a walk around the neighborhood, got started on a batch of blueberry scones.
 Of course, as we finished our leisurely breakfast, talk quickly turned to what we were going to eat for lunch.
 It didn’t take long to figure out the perfect Cape Cod lunch: mussels with crusty bread and a crisp white wine.